 This group addressed issues and questions around data trustworthiness.
 Out of this effort, the group helped produce the MMA MTA Data Map, MTA Data Acquisition RFI Template, MTA Data Strategy Guide, and a MTA Tactical Success Guide.
 These assets were immediately leveraged by working group members, and are now available to all MMA members.

-The real power of the Marketing Attribution Think Tank comes from the collective brands and minds we bring together for facilitated discussions, futuristic design, and document creation.
-This is a truly collaborative approach to clarifying the many opportunities surrounding MTA and building a bridge to making MTA solutions both a viable and profitable investment.
-Our participating members and contributors are listed below.
+The real power of MATT comes from the collective brands and minds we bring together for facilitated discussions, futuristic design, and asset creation.
+This is a truly collaborative approach to solving some of the biggest challenges in marketing attribution.
+Our participating members are listed below.